kkruel8100/Crime-Analysis/README.md

 Due to the lack of correlation, unemployment rate was eliminated from the more in depth prediction analysis that was applied to the other 3 data sets.

 - Prophet analysis

   - Expected results: Similar trends in the predictions for inflation, total violent, and total non-violent.
   - Actual results:
     - When using the full range of data, prophet predicted that both inflation and non-violent crimes would decrease but violent crimes would increase.
     - When filtering the date range for the last 30 periods (years), prophet predicted steady inflation and downward trends for both non-violent and violent total crimes.
   - Conclusion: While prophet may be good for seasonal trends, it is not an accurate prediction modeling tool for data sets impacted by extraneous factors.

+- Simple model analysis
+  - Expected results: Similar trends in the predictions for inflation, total violent, and total non-violent.
+Similar results for test and forecast trends.
+  - Actual results:
+    - Predictions for inflation showed increases in inflation while total violent and total non-violent had downward trends.
+The test and forecast while similar curvature differed in results.
+The upper and lower bounds did overlap.
+  - Conclusion:
+    - The sample data is too small and over too long of a time period to give meaningful results.
+While the simple model did have more realistic trends compared to prophet, it is not an accurate prediction modeling tool for the data sets.

 **US crime rates 1960-2014**